pymupdf/PyMuPDF/docs/irect.rst

       :rtype: bool

-   .. method:: morph(point, matrix)
+   .. method:: morph(pivot, matrix)

       *(New in version 1.17.0)*

       Return a new quad after applying a matrix to it using a pivotal point.

-      :arg point_like point: the pivotal point.
+      :arg point_like pivot: the pivotal point.
       :arg matrix_like matrix: the matrix.
-      :returns: a new quad.
+      :returns: a new :ref:`Quad`.
+This a wrapper of the same-named quad method.

    .. method:: norm()